 Other symptoms can be:

 - The discoloration of the eyes is a common symptom.
 Sometimes the lack of pigmentation of the iris makes the eye appear red as the light reflects on the blood vessels inside the eye.

-Nystagmus and Strabismus are two other conditions that can signal that there is something wrong.
-Involuntary eye movements or poor eye control can prove additional challenge to an individual.
+- Nystagmus and Strabismus are two other conditions that can signal that there is something wrong.
+Involuntary eye movements or poor eye control can prove challenging.

-Nearsightedness and farsightedness, possibly accompanied by astigmatism, can also accompany Ocular Albinism.
+- Nearsightedness and farsightedness, possibly accompanied by astigmatism.

-This condition is far more common in males than in females.
-Ocular Albinism is inherited and it requires two copies of the bad gene to be passed down to a female offspring.
-If both parents are healthy, a female offspring will be a carrier at worse, since the father will surely be passing down a healthy X chromosome.
-However if the father has this condition and the mother also passes down the bad gene, the female offspring will have the condition too.
+In order for a woman to inherit it, she must have two copies of the faulty gene.
+If both parents are healthy, their daughter will be a carrier at worse, since the father will surely be passing down a healthy X chromosome.
+However, if the father has ocular albinism and the mother also passes down a faulty gene, the daughter will then have the condition, too.

-While there is no cure for this condition a lot of the symptoms can be treated.
-Two of the symptoms that can receive treatment are Nystagmus and Strabismus.
-They can be corrected by training the eye, with visual aids or eventually surgical intervention if they do not improve by themselves.
+While there is no cure for ocular albinism, a lot of the symptoms can be treated.
+Nystagmus and strabismus, for example, can be corrected with visual training, using visual aids or, eventually, with a surgical intervention if they do not improve by themselves.

-The sensitivity to light can be corrected to a degree with proper sunglasses and lenses.
-Going out without either can be painful depending on the level of pigment deficiency.
+The sensitivity to light can be alleviated to a degree by wearing proper sunglasses and lenses.
+Going out without either of them can be painful depending on the level of pigment deficiency.

-Visual aids can also help for the loss of vision resulting from the condition.
-There are plenty of powerful magnifiers that can improve vision significantly and allow people affected by this condition still perform daily tasks properly.
+Visual aids can also help with the loss of vision resulting from the condition.
+There are plenty of powerful magnifiers that can improve vision significantly and allow people affected by ocular albinism to do their daily tasks and enjoy their hobbies.